-Before heading to the examples of employee feedback, let us understand how effective employee feedback is and what significant role it has in the business.
+Before heading to the examples of employee feedback, let us understand how effective employee feedback is and its significant role in the business.

 Employee retention and employee engagement have become a top priority in the workplace today.
 Focus is now more on employee wellbeing and how to give the employees good work experience for them to be loyal and satisfied with their jobs.